Mr Omar Tillo

 The procedure will be a day case procedure.
 Avoid taking any blood thinners at least 2 weeks before your surgery to avoid complications.

 Expect some swelling and bruising but it will fade away within a few days, and pain medication can be taken to ease any discomfort.
 However, avoid strenuous activities for at least 2 weeks.

 Soreness and swelling are commonly experienced after the procedure.
 Infection on the incisions may occur but can be avoided.

 No, you will be under local anaesthesia that will numb the area to be treated providing comfort throughout the procedure.

 The incisions made for the cannula are very small and will leave no visible scars.

-The results will be immediate after the swelling has gone down.
-The result achieved from the fat transfer to face technique will last a long time and can even last permanently if good aftercare routine is followed.
+After the swelling has gone down, you will be able to notice results immediately.
+The achieved results will last a long time and can last indefinitely if a good aftercare routine is followed.